• Skip to main content

 what is Retained Earnings and how its calculated

-Last Modified on January 2, 2019 by Editorial Staff
+Last updated on August 26, 2024 by Editorial Staff

 Company’s profit can be distributed as dividend or retained for reinvestment within the organisation.
 Based on management’s plan, companies in general distribute a portion of the profit as dividend and the balance left out reinvested for future growth.